SimbaBlock/slppp/enterprise/slppp-check.md

 # PROTOCOL DESCRIPTION

-## Project ID
+## Check ID
 ```
-The Check is identified by sha256 the create Project transaction output(txid + n) which can be regarded as `check_id`.
+The Check is identified by sha256 the create Check transaction output(txid + n) which can be regarded as `check_id`.
 ```

 ## Transaction Detail

 ### Create - Create Check Transaction

-This transaction defines the properties, metadata and project itself.
+This transaction defines the properties, metadata and check itself.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.